 Anyone can monetize their blog and make money from wherever they are.

-It isn’t easy, but it’s certainly a realistic possibility for those who put in the hard work to learn the proper techniques and strategies.
+It isn’t easy, but it’s certainly a realistic possibility for those who put in the hard work to learn the proper techniques and strategies into a new blog.

-But some blogs are much more successful than others.
+But some new blogs (or new blog post topics) are much more successful than others.

 And further still, most businesses don’t realize that they should already be in the content business.

-In the following guide we’ll cover not only how to start a blog, but how to outrank competing websites in your niche.
+In the following guide we’ll cover not only how to start a blog, but how to outrank competing websites in your niche when you blog online.

 Let’s dive in!